KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * joinTo

-    * Appends the string from all the elements separated using [separator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to.html#kotlin.collections$joinTo(kotlin.Array((kotlin.collections.joinTo.T)),%20kotlin.collections.joinTo.A,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinTo.T,%20kotlin.CharSequence)))/separator) and using the given [prefix](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to.html#kotlin.collections$joinTo(kotlin.Array((kotlin.collections.joinTo.T)),%20kotlin.collections.joinTo.A,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinTo.T,%20kotlin.CharSequence)))/prefix) and [postfix](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to.html#kotlin.collections$joinTo(kotlin.Array((kotlin.collections.joinTo.T)),%20kotlin.collections.joinTo.A,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinTo.T,%20kotlin.CharSequence)))/postfix) if supplied.
+    * Appends the string from all the elements separated using separator and using the given prefix and postfix if supplied.

     * val sb = StringBuilder("An existing string and a list: ")
         val numbers = listOf(1, 2, 3)